mpresteg/haplObserve/README.md

 [![Build Status](https://api.travis-ci.org/mpresteg/haplObserve.svg?branch=master)](https://travis-ci.org/mpresteg/haplObserve)

+# Prerequisite:
+  # HaplObserve requires the following:
+  - Download and Install Java Development Kit (JDK)

+  - “&lt;baseDirectory>/collective/” directory structure.
+The &lt;baseDirectory> name can be anything, such as resource, but “collective” directory name must be used.

+  - “gl_strings_XXX.csv” files should be stored under “&lt;baseDir>/collective/gl_strings_XXX.csv.
+The software looks for “gl_strings” to identify files to be used.
+Multiple families can be included in a single file.
+If multiple files exist, the software combines them.

+  - The “gl_strings” file contains the following information: Labcode, Family ID, Sample ID, Relation, Gl String, Ethnicity/Country.

+ - The category should be included in the first line as a header.

+ - Six example of gl_strings files are included (hapl-obs/src/test/resources/collective).

+ - if HaplObserve builds incorrect haplotypes after initial trial, manually edited haplotypes can be saved in &lt;baseDirectory>/collective/update.
+The manually edited files is used as final results.

+ - newly generated directories should be deleted or moved to other place.

 # Using the software:

 The ability to download the software package and make use of command line tools is available.